TosbackCgusBridge-Bot/CGUs-versions/ComcastWebServices/Privacy Policy.md

 The following terms in this section apply only to your use of the Plaxo Service and www.plaxo.com (collectively the "**Plaxo Offerings**").

-Plaxo complies with the U.S. - E.U.
-Safe Harbor framework and the U.S. - Swiss Safe Harbor framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data from European Union member countries and Switzerland.
-Plaxo has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
-To learn more about the Safe Harbor program, and to view Plaxo's certification, please visit http://www.export.gov/safeharbor/
+Plaxo is committed to ensuring Your Data is protected and applies safeguards in accordance with applicable law.
+Although the European Commission Safe Harbor decision 2000/520/EC has been invalidated, Plaxo continues to participate in the U.S.-EU Safe Harbor and U.S. - Swiss Safe Harbor programs as set forth by the U.S. Department of Commerce.
+However, Plaxo does not rely on Safe Harbor to legitimize exports from the EEA to the U.S. To view Plaxo's certification, please visit http://www.export.gov/safeharbor/
 Comcast uses Your Data to enable you to use the Plaxo Offerings as follows.

 *   Registration Data and Profile Data.
 The name you put in your Registration Data and the photo (if you have uploaded one) in your Profile Data will be displayed to members. and to non-members who use the Plaxo Service if you choose to make the data publicly accessible.
 This is primarily so your friends, family or business colleagues can find you and connect with you.
 All users can control whether or not their names are listed in the Plaxo people search listings.
 You also control how all other information in your Registration Data and Profile Data is shared with others through your Plaxo privacy settings (for example, friends, family, business) located at http://www.plaxo.com/settings/account.
 You control whether or not you have a public profile.
 If you have a public profile you choose which information from your Registration Data and Profile Data is part of your public profile.
 Public profiles are viewable by any member or non-member who uses the Plaxo Service.